frankienaik/rtab_map_launch_files/README.md

 This launch file has to be launched after launching the LIDAR and the Realsense Camera.
 They will thus feed the information into the launch file for the RTAB-Map, allowing it to perform SLAM.

+### Setting up to run

+1) The shadow_camera.launch file has to be placed inside $(realsense2_camera)/launch directory.
+2) Roslaunch start.launch to run the RPLIDAR and the Realsense Camera.
+3) Choose the odometry you wish to use.
+The two odometry available is RGBD Odometry and Iterative Closest Point (ICP) Odometry.
+If RGBD Odometry is to be used, roslaunch icp_odometry_RTAB_Map.launch.
+Else if ICP Odometry is to be used, roslaunch rgbd_odometry_RTAB_Map.launch.
+(Both launch files are very different, the icp_odometry_RTAB_Map.launch file is very short and simple, however, it can only run using simulation time or run the RTAB-Map using ICP Odometry.
+For rgbd_odometry_RTAB_Map.launch, the file is longer as it takes into account more variables, providing it with greater capabilities.
+Both ways work and it just depends on your personal coding style.
+I personally prefer the simpler and shorter one as it is more readable.
+However, it is possible to include both rgbd_odometry and icp_odometry in one single launch file.
+4)

 The output of the RTAB-Map in different conditions are as shown below:
 ### Dark with additional features
 ![alt text](https://github.com/frankienaik/rtab_map_launch_files/blob/master/capstone/dark_w_additional_feats(1).png)